akarsh/TUPJNOSQL17/PITCHME.md

   - Author session is stored in Riak (back up for Neo4j).

 ---

-## NOSQl Databases Functions
-- MongoDB - Storing Author's Data.
-- Redis - For storing the Data of Blog Post using key-value pair.
-- Neo4j - Storing relationship between Authors and their posts.

----

 ## Why are we using these 3 Databases?
 - MongoDB